youpaw/snowcrash/level13/Resources/explain.md

     0x080485e3 <+87>:	call   0x8048360 <printf@plt>
     0x080485e8 <+92>:	leave

 It seems to get some hardcoded string, apply on it ft_des function and output token with printf.
-So this binary does not have to be run on snowcrash system and since we have read permissions on this binary we can simply scp this binary on some other system where we do have root permissions, create user with uid=4242 and run this binary under created user, then we would get:
+So this binary does not have to be run on snowcrash system and since we have read and execute permissions on this binary we can simply scp this binary on some other system where we do have root permissions, create user with uid=4242 and run this binary under created user, then we would get:

     ./level13
     your token is 2A31L79asukciNyi8uppkEuSx